alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 aws securityhub update-standards-control --standards-control-arn "arn:aws:securityhub:eu-west-1:1234567890:control/aws-foundational-security-best-practices/v/1.0.0/GuardDuty.1" --control-status "DISABLED" --disabled-reason "testing functionality"
 ```

-In the following links you will have more information about how to do it deeply, how to do it in a multi-account environment (several options), and more information relevant!
+In the following links, you will find more information on how to do it in-depth, how to do it in a multi-account environment (several options), and more relevant information!

 - [How to disable controls](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-enable-disable-controls.html){:target="_blank"}
 - [How to disable in a multi account environment](https://aws.amazon.com/blogs/security/disabling-security-hub-controls-in-a-multi-account-environment/){:target="_blank"}